BryceStevenWilley/BryceStevenWilley.github.io/_posts/2020-09-27-choosing_colors.md

 ## The Actual Work

-I wanted to keep the same amount of fun with my new color choice, while being a little easier to read and just a smidge more serious.
+I wanted to keep the same amount of fun with my new color choice, while being a little easier to read and just a simge more serious.
 I found the idea of [copying palettes from Movies](https://blog.datawrapper.de/colorguide/#4) particularly interesting, so I skipped through some movies/TV shows on Netflix to scenes I remembered being striking, and grabbed a few screenshots [^1].

 I threw all of the screen shots into a collage, and was surprised with the results.
-I thought I had grabbed more scenes with blues in them, but the only one present was a scene from Evangelion.
+I thought I had grabbed more scenes with blues in them, but the only one present was a scene from Neon Genisis: Evangelion.

 ![A collage of screenshots from my favorite films](/assets/blogs/colors/film_collage.jpg)